Apple pie oatmeal is coziness in a bowl. It’s a warm and comforting plant-based breakfast, and will get you through chilly mornings all year round.

 She is a certified Vegan Lifestyle Coach through Victoria Moran’s Main Street Vegan Academy, and has a certificate in Plant Based Nutrition from eCornell University.
 She also has a Plant-Based Professional Chef Certification from Rouxbe Cooking School.
 Visit her at Dianne’s Vegan Kitchen.

-Here are more easy vegan recipes and breakfast recipes.
+Here are more vegan breakfast recipes.

 Leave a Reply